sanjay-namdeo/notes/reactjs/react-testing-library.md

 After selecting the input element, we are using the user-event API to trigger an onChange event on the input element.
 Since we wrote "React" in the input component, we expect its value to be "React".

-For our second test, we will test whether or not the handleChange callback function is called every time input value is changed.
+For our second test, we will test whether the handleChange callback function is called every time input value is changed.

 To test this, we will mock the handleChange function which is passed to the Input component so that we can track how many times it was called.
 And instead of rendering the App component, we will render the Input component, passing in the mocked version of the handleChange function.